philippinespire/pire_cssl_data_processing/atherinomorus_endrachtensis/README.md

 Changed the config file so that the last setting (monomorphic) is set to yes and renamed it with the suffix `.monomorphic`

 ```
-yes      freebayes    --report-monomorphic (no|yes)                      Report even loci which appear to be monomorphic, and report allconsidered alleles,
+yes      freebayes    --report-monomorphic (no|yes)                      Report even loci which appear to be monomorphic, and report allconsidered alleles, even those which are not in called genotypes.
+Loci which do not have any potential alternates have '.' for ALT.
 ```

 ```